shadden/celmech/docs/quickstart.rst

         rb.OrbitPlot(sim,periastron=True)

-After running the above code, we should see a represntation of our planetary system:
+After running the above code, we should see a represntation of our planetary
+system:

 .. image:: images/quickstart_orbit_plot.png
         :width: 300

 We'd like a construct a Hamiltonian that can capture the dynamical evolution of the system.
-To start, we'll initialize a :class:`celmech.Poincare <celmech.poincare.Poincare>` object in order to represent our system and a :class:`celmech.PoincareHamiltonian <celmech.poincare.PoincareHamiltonian>` object to model its dynamical evolution.
-These objects can be initialized directly from the ``REBOUND`` simulation that we created above:
+To start, we'll initialize a :class:`~celmech.poincare.Poincare` object in order to represent our system and a :class:`~celmech.poincare.PoincareHamiltonian` object to model its dynamical evolution.
+These objects can be initialized directly from the ``rebound`` simulation that we created above:

 .. code:: python

         pvars = Poincare.from_Simulation(sim)
         pham = PoincareHamiltonian(pvars)

-Now that we've now generated a :class:`poincare.PoincareHamiltonian <celmech.poincare.PoincareHamiltonian>` object, we'll examine the symbolic expression for the Hamiltonian governing our system:
+Now that we've now generated a :class:`~celmech.poincare.PoincareHamiltonian` object, we'll examine the symbolic expression for the Hamiltonian governing our
+system:

 .. code:: python